-Other studies have assessed CRF as an objective measure of PA in the prevention of type 2 diabetes: in a population-based prospective study of 8,633 men without diabetes, men in the low-CRF group (the least fit 20 % of the cohort) at baseline had a 1.9-fold risk of impaired fasting glucose and a 3.7-fold risk of type 2 diabetes compared with those in the high-CRF group (the most fit 40 % of the cohort; Figure 2).21 Another study of 23,444 men independently assessed CRF and PA: men who participated in a walking/jogging/running programme or a sport/fitness group had a 40 % and 28 % lower risk of developing diabetes compared with sedentary men, respectively (both p<0.05).
-In the assessment of CRF, moderate and high CRF had a 38 % and 63 % lower risk of developing diabetes compared with the low CRF group (p<0.0001).15
+Other studies have assessed CRF as an objective measure of PA in the prevention of type 2 diabetes: in a population-based prospective study of 8,633 nondiabetic men, men in the low-CRF group (the least fit 20 % of the cohort) at baseline had a 1.9-fold risk for impaired fasting glucose and a 3.7-fold risk for type 2 diabetes compared with those in the high-CRF group (the most fit 40 % of the cohort; Figure 2).21 Another study of 23,444 men independently assessed CRF and PA: men who participated in a walking/jogging/running program or a sport/fitness group had a 40 % and 28 % lower risk for developing diabetes compared with sedentary men, respectively (both p<0.05).
+In the assessment of CRF, moderate and high CRF had a 38 % and 63 % lower risk for developing diabetes compared with the low CRF group (p<0.0001).15

 Impaired glucose tolerance is an intermediate category between normal glucose tolerance and type 2 diabetes.
-Individuals with impaired glucose tolerance have an increased risk of type 2 diabetes and therefore form an important target group for studies aimed at preventing diabetes.
-In a Chinese study involving 577 adults with impaired glucose tolerance, lifestyle intervention involving increased ET led to a 31 % (p<0.03) reduction in the risk of developing type 2 diabetes.44 In a follow up to this study, it was found that increased ET could prevent or delay type 2 diabetes for up to 14 years after the active intervention.45 In a study involving 523 subjects with impaired glucose tolerance, a lifestyle intervention involving changes in diet and ET reduced the overall incidence of type 2 diabetes by 58 %.46 Associations have been found between both PA and CRF in the development of the metabolic syndrome, a known risk factor for type 2 diabetes.
-The authors concluded that high-risk men participating in recommended levels of PA were less likely to develop the metabolic syndrome than sedentary men.
-CRF was also a strongly protective factor, although its effect may not be independent of other risk factors.47
+Individuals with impaired glucose tolerance have an increased risk for type 2 diabetes and therefore form an important target group for studies aimed at preventing diabetes.
+In a Chinese study involving 577 adults with impaired glucose tolerance, lifestyle intervention involving increased ET led to a 31% (p<0.03) reduction in the risk for developing type 2 diabetes.
+In a follow up to this study, it was found that increased ET could prevent or delay type 2 diabetes for up to 14 years after the active intervention.
+In a study involving 523 subjects with impaired glucose tolerance, a lifestyle intervention involving changes in diet and ET reduced the overall incidence of type 2 diabetes by 58 %.
+Associations have been found between both PA and CRF in the development of the metabolic syndrome, a known risk factor for